king-canute/scanningandsensemaking/implementation_plan.md

     - Document a recommended approach to consolidate the sources into a single, machine-readable feed for the next steps.

 ### Task 1.2 - Agent_Scanner: Develop "Collapse" vs. "Renewal" Filtering Logic
 Objective: To create and test a method for classifying incoming articles as related to 'collapse', 'renewal', or neither.
+Both keywords will need significant definition and elaboration in order to allow the LLM API to operate correctly.
 1. Implement 'Collapse' Filter.
     - Develop an initial filter based on a simple text search for relevant keywords (e.g., 'collapse').
 2. Design 'Renewal' Filter.